On this page: Search AppDynamics Platform topics:

 AppDynamics Platform Components and Tools

 An on-premises AppDynamics Platform installation consists of several, separately installed and configured components.
-These include the Controller, MySQL database, Events Service, and optionally the End User Monitoring (EUM) Server.
+These include the Controller, MySQL database, Events Service, and optionally the EUM Server.

 The AppDynamics Enterprise Console is a GUI and command-line based application that can manage the installation, configuration, and administration of the Controller and Events Service.